yonaskolb/SwagGen/README.md

 Use `SwagGen -help` to see the list of options:

 - **spec** (required): This is the path to the json Swagger spec.
 It can either be a file path or a url
-- **template** (required): This is the path to directory that contains the template.
-This directory must contain a `template.json` manifest file
-- **destination** The directory that the generated files will be added to.
-Defaults to the directory where the command is run from
-- **options**: A list of options that are passed to each template.
-Options must be comma delimited and each key value pair must be colon delimited.
-Whitespace is automatically trimmed, though if you have values with spaces in them, surround the argument with quotes. e.g.  "option: value 1, option2: value 2"
 - **clean** true or false - whether the destination directory is cleaned before the generated files are created.
 Defaults to false

 Example: